0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 It suddenly seemed like insanity to go from your home, where you have an internet connection and a computer, to sit in a noisy office where you have an internet connection and a computer.

-The illusion of the Victorian workhouse was shattered by the coronavirus lockdowns.
+The collective dillusion of the Victorian workhouse was shattered by the coronavirus lockdowns.

 The world experimented, just briefly, with pausing infinite growth and grind:
 - Smog lifted in Beijing and Delhi,